System Design Space

 32 bits

-IPv4 options (if present) increase header size beyond 20 bytes and may impact fast-path handling.
+IPv4 options, when present, increase header size beyond 20 bytes and may affect fast-path processing.

 320 bits